 Day 8: Khao Yai NP to Bueng Boraphet.
 Leaving Khao Yai NP we begin our journey north, with a stop at Bueng Boraphet.
 Located approximately halfway between Bangkok and Chiang Mai, Bueng Boraphet is Thailand’s largest freshwater lake and an area of international conservation importance for migratory waterbirds, which congregate here in the thousands every winter.
 They include Asian Openbill, Pheasant-tailed Jacana, Cotton Pygmy-goose, and Lesser Whistling-Duck.
 Rarities also turn up regularly, such as Baer’s Pochard.
 The fringes of the marsh can also be good for passerines like the spectacular Siberian Rubythroat.
 We overnight in a hotel near Bueng Boraphet.

 Days 9–11: Doi Inthanon NP.
 After another morning birding at Bueng Boraphet, we make our way further north to Doi Inthanon, Thailand’s highest mountain, for a three night stay near the base of the mountain.
 The “Roof of Thailand” provides spectacular forest birding at a range of different altitudes.
 The lower mountain is covered by dry, open, deciduous dipterocarp forest.
 Here we seek one of the cutest raptors in the world, the diminutive Collared Falconet.
 Black-headed Woodpecker and Chestnut-bellied Nuthatch may also be seen climbing the limbs of these gnarled trees, while Black-backed Forktails haunt the rushing rivulets.
 Higher up the mountain slopes, dazzling Green and Purple Cochoas are the prized birds in the evergreen forest, where the resident birds are joined by migrant thrushes and warblers at this time of year.
 On one day we visit the damp sphagnum bog and rhododendron forest at the summit.
 This is an eerie place in the early morning, but the misty atmosphere is brightened by dazzling Gould’s and Green-tailed Sunbirds and the bold and approachable Chestnut-crowned Laughingthrush.
 White-browed Shortwings and Slaty-bellied Tesias feed quietly on the damp forest floor.
 We will stay in a hotel just outside the park for three nights.

-Days 13–14: Doi Ang Khang.
+Day 13: Doi Chiang Dao to Doi Ang Khang.
 We will head to the flanks of Doi Ang Khang, near the Myanmar border.
 The local specialties include Limestone Wren-Babbler, Chestnut-headed Tesia, Silver-eared Mesia, Rusty-cheeked Scimitar-babbler, and Spectacled Barwing.
-Two nights will be spent in this fascinating highland town.
+One night will be spent in this fascinating highland town.